NSLS-II-BMM/BeamlineManual/docs/pds.rst

 The argument is simply the one- or two-element symbol for the target element.

+This selects the correct reference by rotating to the correct slot and translating to the correct ring on the wheel.

 The ``change_edge()`` command does this automatically, so long as the target edge is available on the reference holder.